 How the methodology and performance for particular programs is supported by data and best practices can best be reviewed by examining a department's own data sources and the literature on evidence-based practice.
 Data development and getting an effective data collection system in place is a challenge for most probation departments.
 This is a critical review component to enable and assure that data drives and augments professional judgement toward effective probation practice.
-The questions the PSRT must ask include: 1) whether it has data about the characteristics of youth placed in particular programs; and, 2) whether it has data about the outcomes achieved by youth in each of the programs in a way that is sufficient to assess the effectiveness of its programs.
+The questions the SRLT must ask include: 1) whether it has data about the characteristics of youth placed in particular programs; 2) whether it has data about the outcomes achieved by youth in each of the programs in a way that is sufficient to assess the effectiveness of its programs; and 3) whether the department has developed routine reporting practices of qualitative and quantitative data to inform successes and necessary areas of adjustment to policy, practice and programs.
 If the answer to these questions is "no," then the review team needs to address what data development needs to take place and develop corresponding recommendations.